Maria Teresa Carlson: Allegations of domestic violence against husband

 In a Probe Team interview in October 1996, Carlson accused her husband, then the governor of Ilocos Norte, of domestic violence.
 She narrated:

 A week after, she appeared on the television program Magandang Gabi, Bayan, with her husband beside her and took back everything she had said against him.
 She told host Noli de Castro that she was just feeling insecure.
 "Baka dahil buntis po ako.
 Hindi ako maganda sa kanya.
 Puro motherhood, puro housewife na lang."

 Before the 1996 allegations, Carlson had sought help from others.

 Husband's response

 Fariñas has reportedly denounced the women's organization KALAKASAN that intervened in Carlson's defense and accused the organization of "being lesbian-dominated".

 Death

-Carlson was pushed off the balcony from the 23rd floor of the Platinum 2000 condominium on November 23, 2001 in Greenhills, San Juan City.
-Carlson's maid said hours before her death, she and Carlson went to Malacañan Palace and tried to see President Gloria Macapagal Arroyo to show a video tape, which allegedly showed Carlson's husband hurting one of their children, who is a godson of Arroyo.
-She said Carlson was shouting "Rochille, bilisan mo, takbo!
-Hinahabol nila tayo (Rochille, hurry up!
-They're after us)!" and ran out of her room.
+On November 23, 2001, Carlson died by suicide by jumping off the balcony from the 23rd floor of the Platinum 2000 condominium in Greenhills, San Juan City.

-The couple was estranged at the time of her death.

 Legacy

 Task Force Maria is a coalition of at least 23 women's and people's organizations formed after Carlson's suicide.
 TFM took the Commission on Human Rights (CHR) to task for failing to act on Carlson's publicized disclosures, and later worked to reconcile two domestic violence bills in Congress in a unity bill.
 On March 8, 2004, Gloria Macapagal Arroyo signed Republic Act 9262 or the Anti-Violence Against Women and Children Act.
 It shields victims with protection orders without having to file a case in court.
 It recognizes the battered woman syndrome as a defense.